Cancelling Commercial Leases for Breaches articles

 The author has previously appeared in the High Court in Violich v Byco Limited NZHC 927 acting for a landlord in a successful application for possession of a premises under the PLA.
 Orders were also obtained for rent arrears, outgoings, interest and costs.

 At Stace Hammond we have a team of property and disputes specialists who can help you with all your property matters.
-If you are a landlord that needs assistance cancelling a lease or a tenant that needs help responding to a PLA notice, dealing with a re-entry, or negotiating arrears or other aspects of the lease, please contact Paul Connolly, Oscar Ward, Giles Brant or Phil Morris.
+If you are a landlord that needs assistance cancelling a lease or a tenant that needs help responding to a PLA notice, dealing with a re-entry, or negotiating arrears or other aspects of the lease, please contact Paul Connolly, Giles Brant or Phil Morris.

 The above overview has been provided for general information purposes only.
 It is not, nor is it intended to be treated as, legal advice and is subject to change without notice.